neilsteven1997/cybersecurity/networking-core-protocols-tryhackme-2025-12-11.md

 (e.g., `body[]` to fetch the message content).
 - Folder management functions are supported via commands such as **MOVE**
 - and **COPY**, which operate on a specified message sequence set and destination mailbox.
 - The session is terminated with the **LOGOUT** command.
 While manual interaction via a `telnet` client demonstrates the command structure, packet captures confirm that the client sends concise commands while the server often returns verbose responses detailing capabilities, folder status, and the message contents itself.

+### Here are the steps to use IMAP with telnet:
+1. Open your terminal and connect to the IMAP server:
+`telnet 10.10.41.192 143`

+2. Once connected, type the following command to log in:
+`LOGIN strategos <your_password>`
+Replace `<your_password>` with the actual password.

+3. Select the inbox to access your emails:
+`SELECT inbox`

+4. You can check the status of messages using:
+`STAT`

+5. To fetch the messages, use:
+`FETCH 4 BODY[]`
+Replace `4` with the message number you want to retrieve.

+6. Finally, log out:
+`LOGOUT`